Language Arts Curriculum

 Each of the Book Studies has a different number of lessons, depending on the length of the book.
 Each lesson takes an average of 25–35 minutes to complete.
 It is recommended that a student doing Book Studies for their sole language arts instruction do 1–2 lessons per day.

-The Book Studies do not go in any order.
-Students are encouraged to choose the Book Study they would like to complete, but they are also encouraged to choose a variety of genres, including biography.
+The Book Studies do not go in any specific order.
+Students are encouraged to choose the Book Study they would like to complete, but they are also encouraged to choose a variety of genres, including biographies.

 There is not a set number of Book Studies that should be completed.
 These studies are a way to keep students reading good literature, learning new vocabulary, writing, and reviewing principles learned in previous levels until they are ready to move to the high school courses.
 We will be releasing one Book Study every 4–6 months.